melaniehardie/Vitamin-C-on-Tooth-Growth/README.md

     ## mean of x mean of y
     ##     26.14     26.06

-Here we see that the test statistic is 0.046, which is within the 95% confidence interval, so we would fail to reject the null hypothesis in favor of the alternative hypothesis.
+Here we see that the p-value is .9639, so we would fail to reject the null hypothesis in favor of the alternative hypothesis.
 Furthermore, we can observe the sample means in the output: 26.14 and 26.06, which are very similar in value.

 Conclusion
 ----------